Skip to main content

 Protecting your margins

 Supplier prices change — that is the reality of working with fresh flowers.
-When an ingredient price goes up, the system flags every recipe that uses that ingredient.
+When an ingredient price goes up, every recipe that uses that ingredient is flagged.
 You can then decide how to respond:

 • Raise your retail price to keep your margin the same.